This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Just before you reach the lighthouse, you will pass by the most easterly point of Australia’s mainland, Cape Byron, and of course you have to stop for the obligatory photo.
+Just before you reach the lighthouse, you will pass by the most easterly point of Australia’s mainland, the Australian Headland, and of course you have to stop for the obligatory photo.

 Once you get to this point, you’re almost there.
-The lighthouse is just one more flight of stairs, and the reward at the top is worth it.
+The base of the lighthouse is just one more flight of stairs, and the reward at the top is worth it.